Refund of Tuition and Fees

 Students who officially withdraw from the College are entitled to a full refund of enrollment fees and tuition during the first two weeks of the fall and spring semesters.
 No refund on tuition and/or fees is given after the second week of classes, and the student is responsible for the total tuition and fees incurred.
 The refund period for summer sessions is one week after classes start.
 Nonattendance does not constitute an official drop.

 Students who are enrolled in classes which do not materialize will get full refund regardless of date.
 This refund policy is the same for the fall semester, spring semester, and/or summer session.
 The policy includes on-campus classes and outreach classes.
+Students who are suspended, dismissed, or withdraw due to academic integrity violations are not eligible for a Tuition/Fee/Housing refund for the term in with the violation occurs.

 Refunds on mini-courses will vary according to start and end dates.